• Sign In

 About Beth

-Beth Radulski is the first openly Autistic Autism researcher at La Trobe University.
+Beth Radulski is an Autistic researcher who holds a PhD in Sociology, specializing in Neurodiversity inclusion and intersectionality.
 She regularly engages with media and community groups to advocate for Neurodiversity acceptance through public speaking, online articles, and interviews.

 Professional profile